 This bidet comes with many additional features, including water temperature settings, nozzle positions, a remote control and an air dryer.
 But what makes this bidet really stand out is its adjustable nozzle spray width, which corresponds with water pressure.

 This bidet is the priciest on the list, and shares many of the same luxury features as other bidets, including water temperature control, a dryer and deodorizer.
-The model also has a “pre-mist” feature which sprays the toilet bowl before use to prevent buildup and keep the toilet clean.
+The model also features “pre-mist” to prevent buildup and maintain the toilet's cleanliness.

 More shopping guides and recommendations